israel-007/svg-container/README.md

 # svg-container

 Never wrestle with messy, lengthy SVG codes again!
 This project puts the power in your hands without the hassle.
-Simply select your desired SVG icon, and voilà!
+Select your desired SVG icon, and voilà!
 No more copying and pasting long, tangled codes.
-Let us handle the heavy lifting while you enjoy clean, efficient rendering right from page load.
+Let us handle the heavy lifting while you enjoy clean, efficient rendering from page load.
 It's the antidote to cluttered code chaos!

 ## Installation